Greats of Glenelg

 Great of Glenelg

-Made his name as a Toyota dealer but played a major part in the rise of Glenelg from an also ran to pacesetter as chairman for 13 years in the 1960s and '70s.
+Made his name as a Toyota dealer but played a major part in the rise of Glenelg from an also ran to pacesetter as chairman for 13 years from 1965 to 1977.
 Also was involved in key years of SANFL development when Football Park was established.

 Dr Owen Bowering